slowernews/wisdom-tldr/chapters/chapter_1_self.md

 ### On confidence

-> *'The less confident you are, the more serious you have to act.' -- Tara Ploughman*
+> *"The less confident you are, the more serious you have to act."
+-- Tara Ploughman*

-> *'The problem with the world is that the intelligent people are full of doubts while the stupid ones are full of confidence.' -- Charles Bukowski*
+> *"The problem with the world is that the intelligent people are full of doubts while the stupid ones are full of confidence."
+-- Charles Bukowski*

 Shame is the opposite of confidence.
 Confidence is shamelessness.

 Low confidence is the source of all problems and neediness its marker.

-> *'Having a low opinion of yourself is not modesty.
-It’s self-destruction.' -- Bobby Sommer*
+> *"Having a low opinion of yourself is not modesty.
+It’s self-destruction."
+-- Bobby Sommer*

 ### How to bust confidence?